Speeding up Policy Simulation in Supply Chain RL: Introduction

 \subsection{Related literature}

-Supply Chain Optimization (SCO) problems represent a classic family of dynamic optimization problems with intractable state-spaces, and are becoming increasingly important due to the growing volumes in e-commerce.
+{\em SCO and RL:} Supply Chain Optimization (SCO) problems represent a classic family of dynamic optimization problems with intractable state-spaces, and are becoming increasingly important due to the growing volumes in e-commerce.
 For instance, a 1\% cost reduction in fulfillment for Amazon can be translated to about 1B US dollars savings \cite{amazon2023annualreport}.
 Applying Deep Reinforcement Learning (RL) to solve intractable SCO problems has garnered increasing interest in recent years \cite{oroojlooyjadid2022deep, gijsbrechts2022can, van2020deep, alvo2023neural}.
 Large companies such as Amazon \citep{madeka2022}, Alibaba \cite{liu2023ai}, and JD.com \cite{qi2023practical} have reportedly been testing RL at scale in SCO contexts.
 Our motivation for this work is to eliminate the high costs of training and back-testing in these problems due to long horizons, $T$.
 While our framework is general, we showcase it on a representative problem in SCO: online fulfillment optimization \citep{acimovic2019fulfillment,zhao2022multi,xu2020online,talluri1998analysis,ma2023order,amil2022multi,acimovic2015making,jasin2015lp,andrews2019primal}.

-There is a substantial body of literature on parallel reinforcement learning (see e.g., Asynchronous RL \cite{mnih2016asynchronous}, RLlib \cite{liang2018rllib}, Envpool \cite{weng2022envpool}, and others \cite{stooke2018accelerated,clemente2017efficient,petrenko2020sample,rutherford2023jaxmarl}), where embarrassing parallelism is implemented across different agents or rollouts.
-In contrast, Picard iteration specifically accelerates the evaluation of a single trajectory, which is particularly beneficial for real-world RL settings that often require training and back-testing on extensive historical data, thus \textit{complementing} existing parallel RL techniques.
+{\em Parallel RL: }There is a substantial body of literature on parallel reinforcement learning (see e.g., Asynchronous RL \cite{mnih2016asynchronous}, RLlib \cite{liang2018rllib}, Envpool \cite{weng2022envpool}, and others \cite{stooke2018accelerated,clemente2017efficient,petrenko2020sample,rutherford2023jaxmarl}), where embarrassing parallelism is implemented across different agents or rollouts.
+In contrast Picard iteration is concerned with an orthogonal problem: accelerating the evaluation of a single trajectory, which is particularly relevant for our SCO settings where $T$ is gigantic.
+For such problems Picard iteration {\em complements} parallel RL.